 The effectiveness of implementation of operational environmental management measures relied on a review of SICTL's operations against the KPIs identified in the OEMP.
-The review included a site

-Appendix D presents the review of whether KPIs were being achieved.
+The review included a site inspections and consideration of information presented in site inspection records, incident reports, training and induction records and other relevant records.
+Appendix C presents the review of whether KPIs were being achieved.
 The photos presented in Appendix G provide evidence of operational environmental controls being implemented on the day of the site audit.